University Writing Center

 Number of Consultations Offered

-DU undergraduate students, graduate students, faculty, and staff may make up to two scheduled appointments per week on two different days.
+DU undergraduate students, graduate students, faculty, and staff may schedule in advance up to one appointment per day, three appointments per week, and thirty appointments per quarter.

 Writers who have not exceeded their consultation limits are welcome to drop in without an appointment from :00 until :15 after each hour.
 If we have a consultant free, we are happy to make you an appointment for that hour.

 We hold all appointments until :15 past the hour.
 After that time, if a writer has not come in for a scheduled appointment without letting us know, we may release that appointment to a waiting writer.